tyrantdavis/Forecasting-Solar-Power/README.md

 ## Data
 An anonymized dataset that can be used to train the machine-learning model has been found.
-It is a CSV file containing solor energy records.
+It is a CSV file containing 591 solor energy records.

 ## Conclusions
-TBD...

 - Has there been a rise in the utilization of solar power energy over the years?
+    - **Yes.
+Solar power usage followed a seasonal but overall rising trend over the years according to the predictions**.
 - When did the most significant surge occur?
+    - **.The most significant growth occurring around the mid-2010s**..
 - What energy output does the model forecast?
+    - **The model indicated that electrical energy generation from solar power would peak in the middle of 2022 at roughly 14,000 GWh, then dip to around 9,000 GWh at the end of the year before rising again in 2023**.